webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Initiating Project: Kickoff**
   - live meeting with team.
 Discuss project purpose, goals, plan.
   - signifies start of the project work.
 Team roles identified.
+- **Validate Business Case**
+  - assessing the project's projected benefits, costs, risks, and alignment with organizational goals.
+It ensures the project is worthwhile and addresses a business need before significant resources are committed.

 ## Project Lifecycle Phase 3 Planning